 Ventricular Tachycardia (VT) Program

-Our program treats patients who have VT, a condition where the heart beats too rapidly (more than 100 beats per minute) and the ventricles can't pump enough blood to the rest of the body.
+Our program treats patients who have ventricular tachycardia (VT), a condition where the heart beats too rapidly (more than 100 beats per minute) and the ventricles can't pump enough blood to the rest of the body.

 Cardiac Resynchronization Therapy